-- Some demos for using Otter + R that demonstrate how to autograde R scripts, R Jupyter notebooks, and Rmd files, including how to use Otter Assign on the latter two formats. - · A quickstart guide to autograding R with Otter - Otter-Grader JupyterLab Extension: A JupyterLab extension for authoring Otter Assign-formatted notebooks. - Chris Pyles and Suraj Rampure presenting at Jupytercon 2023 along with a Jupyterlite demo file
+- Some demos for using Otter + R that demonstrate how to autograde R scripts, R Jupyter notebooks, and Rmd files, including how to use Otter Assign on the latter two formats. - A quickstart guide to autograding R with Otter

 Otter Grader is a light-weight, modular open-source autograder developed by the Data Science Education Program at UC Berkeley.
 It is designed to grade Python and R assignments for classes at any scale by abstracting away the autograding internals in a way that is compatible with any instructor's assignment distribution and collection pipeline.
 Otter supports local grading through parallel Docker containers, grading using the autograding platforms of 3rd-party learning management systems (LMSs), non-containerized grading on an instructor's machine, and a client package that allows students to check and instructors to grade assignments their own machines.
-Otter is designed to grade Python and R executables, Jupyter Notebooks, and RMarkdown documents and is compatible with a few different LMSs, including Canvas and Gradescope.
+Otter is designed to grade Pyhon and R executables, Jupyter Notebooks, and RMarkdown documents and is compatible with a few different LMSs, including Canvas and Gradescope.